alvin-the-programmer/code-fight-club-sunday-ny/sep/09-07-2019/README.md

 a is b # false
 ```

-While the two arrays contains the same values in the same order they are not the same array, so if we were to modify one of them then the other array would not be modified
+While the two arrays contains the same values in the same order they are not the
+same array, so if we were to modify one of them then the other array would not
+be modified:

 ```python
 a[0] = '!'